Nazanine Hozar

 Nazanine Hozar (born 1978) is an Iranian Canadian writer, whose debut novel Aria was published in 2019.

 Born in Tehran, Hozar moved to Canada with her family in childhood following the Iranian Revolution, and grew up in Surrey, British Columbia.
 She wrote the novel while pursuing her MFA in creative writing at the University of British Columbia.

 In 2020, Aria was shortlisted for the Amazon.ca First Novel Award and the Ethel Wilson Fiction Prize.

+Her second novel, The Small Ones, was published in 2026, and was longlisted for the 2026 Giller Prize.